 Send a text or an email or a letter; something that you can refer to later that informs them that you are going to be unable to make the scheduled payment.
 Be transparent, communicate and keep good records.2.
 Use the Flexibility that is Available To You

 Make sure that you're taking advantage of the flexibility that is available to you.
 Student loans, credit card companies and many other lenders have forgiveness available.
 If you are up to date on all of your other payments but did NOT make the court-ordered support payment, that could cause issues.

 On March 14th the court issued a Judicial State of Emergency throughout Georgia closing all of the courts until April 13th; we think that's likely going to be extended out through April, but we will keep you updated.

 There was a clarification issued around what we talked about in the last video; basically, that even though school is not currently in session, those pick-up / drop-off / start / end dates for parenting time do NOT change.

 - If your co-parent is not working with you.
 Call us right away

-We are providing free consultations and have special pricing available to help you resolve Covid-19 and quarantine related custody issues.
+We want to help you resolve Covid-19 and quarantine-related custody issues.
 We are here to help you through these challenging times.